Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs: Introduction

-Let us say that a graph $G$ is {\em IPP-extremal} if it satisfies $\text{ipp}(G) = |V(G)|-\nu(G)$ (so that the inequality from Proposition~\ref{prop-upper-bound-trivial} becomes an equality).
-The goal of this paper is to give a partial characterization of IPP-extremal graphs.
-The following Proposition reduces the problem of describing IPP-extremal graphs to the connected case.
+In the remainder of the paper, we turn our attention to IndPP-extremal and IPP-extremal graphs.
+Our goal is to give a partial characterization of IPP-extremal graphs and IndPP-extremal graphs.
+The following proposition reduces this problem to the connected case.